 Perhaps you’ve popped a tire or locked yourself out of your car.
-Or maybe you were in a rush and left your headlights on when you turned off your car, and are now coming back to a car that won’t start.
+Or maybe you were in a rush and left your headlights on when you turned off your car, and now you're coming back to a car that won’t start.
 Or perhaps you’ve managed to let your car run out of gas and you’re miles from the nearest gas station.